srp33/ShinyLearner/OutputFiles.md

 # Output Data Files

-ShinyLearner follows the priniciples of (tidy data)[http://vita.had.co.nz/papers/tidy-data.pdf].
+ShinyLearner follows the principles of [tidy data](http://vita.had.co.nz/papers/tidy-data.pdf).
 This affords extra flexibility when interpreting the results.
 These tab-delineated text files can be imported directly into third-party analytic tools--such as Microsoft Excel or R--for further analysis.

 ## Metrics.tsv